Beyond the Surface: How Deep Content Inspection Uncovers Hidden Threats

 AI significantly enhances DCI effectiveness:

-Classification engines categorize content based on thousands of structural features rather than simple signatures.
-According to recent benchmark testing, ML-enhanced DCI systems achieve detection rates exceeding 97% for sophisticated threats while maintaining false positive rates below 0.01%.
+• Classification engines categorize content based on thousands of structural features rather than simple signatures.
+ML-enhanced DCI systems can achieve high detection rates for sophisticated threats while maintaining low false positive rates.

-Contextual analysis considers the relationship between content and its environment, including sender information, recipient profiles, and organizational context.
-This holistic approach significantly reduces false positives while maintaining high detection rates.
+• Contextual analysis considers the relationship between content and its environment, including sender information, recipient profiles, and organizational context.
+This holistic approach helps reduce false positives while maintaining high detection rates.

 Specialized File Type Analysis